|Title:||The Bolles-Parker Head Coach for Harvard Men's Heavyweight Crew|

-Perhaps the best years of all came in the last two seasons, when the Crimson lights won the Eastern Sprints crown and then capped the season by winning the national championship on two straight occasions.
-2012 marked the first time since 1999 that Harvard had won both races in the same season.
-Perfect dual season in each has pushed the Crimson's streak to four straight undefeated seasons.
+In consecutive seasons, the Crimson lights have captured the Eastern Sprints championships and then capped the season by winning the national championship.
+Prior to 2012, Harvard had not won both races in the same season since 1999.
+A perfect dual season each of the last two years has pushed Harvard’s streak to four-straight undefeated seasons.

 Harvard also won the Head of the Charles Regatta for the first time since 1975 during the fall of 2012.

 In eight of the last 11 years, Butt's lightweight varsity has captured the Goldthwait Cup, emblematic of supremacy among crews from Harvard, Yale and Princeton.
 Additionally, his varsity and JV crews each captured gold medals at Eastern Sprints and won the Jope Cup (for overall lightweight team supremacy) at the same regatta four times over the last ten years.

 The 2011 boat added an Eastern title and runner-up national finish.
 The 2009 eight went 8-1 in dual racing, finished second at the Sprints and third at the national championships.
 All five boats medaled in the grand final at Sprints and the Crimson won the Jope Cup.